-The Bank's loans and advances are concentrated also in short-dated commitments of less than 1yr and as a result, the immediate financial risk arising from climate and environmental impact is low.
+The Bank's loans and advances are concentrated also in short-dated commitments of less than 1 year and as a result, the immediate financial risk arising from climate and environmental impact is considered to be low.
 There are however medium to longer term considerations that management is mindful of and the Bank's efforts to diversify the loan portfolio support continuing risk mitigation efforts in this regard.